Cyberbullying can include:

 Three of Johnny’s teammates send texts to him, blaming him for the team’s loss and telling him that he does not know how to play the game.
 Johnny is afraid to tell his coach and parents so tolerates the bullying for the entire hockey season.
 He does not return to hockey the next season.

-Mike is a member of the hockey team and is also a bully.
-He likes to turn other team members against Sarah, who is the only girl on the team.
+Mike is a member of the hockey team and likes to turn other team members against Sarah, who is the only girl on the team.
 The entire team is friends on Facebook, but Mike talks most of the team into removing Sarah as a friend.
 This upsets Sarah and she decides she wants to quit hockey.

 Posting private or embarrassing photos online or sending them to others

 While traveling on the road with a junior team, one of the players takes an embarrassing photo of a girl that he met at the rink.
 He then posts the photo on Facebook and sends the photo to all of the other players on the team.
 The photo then gets distributed.

 Starting a website that rates someone’s appearance or popularity

 At the beginning of the season, a player who is upset that another player was named captain starts a new website about this person that is both degrading and insulting.
 At the same time, he invites visitors to the website to list all the things this person does wrong throughout the season.
 As time goes on, more and more negative and insulting posts accumulate on the site.

 Verbally abusing other players in multiplayer online games, Internet-connected console games and virtual worlds